citp/privacy-policy-historical/w/wi/wil/wildapricot.com.md

-> *The following text is extracted and transformed from the wildapricot.com privacy policy that was archived on 2012-05-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120519083357id_/http%3A//www.wildapricot.com/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wildapricot.com privacy policy that was archived on 2012-12-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121214164838id_/http%3A//www.wildapricot.com/privacypolicy) for the most accurate reproduction.*

 # Integrated, Web-based Association Membership Management Solution: Free Trial!

-**Last updated: December 14, 2009**
+**Last updated: October 15, 2012**

 This is the privacy policy that applies to this Site and our services.
-We have a firm commitment to safeguarding the privacy of our customers' personal information.
+Wild Apricot Inc. has a firm commitment to safeguarding the privacy of our customers' personal information.
 Personal information is information about an identifiable individual.
 Publicly available information, such as a public directory listing of your name, address, telephone number, or electronic address, is not considered to be personal information.

 ### COLLECTION, USE AND DISCLOSURE OF PERSONAL INFORMATION